spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

             spectrocloud.com/connection: proxy
     ```

 3. Start creating your cluster using the cluster profile.
-The cluster will inherit proxy settings from the PCG
-    automatically.
 Refer to the following resources on cluster creation.

     - [Create and Manage AWS Cluster](../public-cloud/aws/create-cluster.md)
     - [Create and Manage Azure IaaS Cluster](../public-cloud/azure/create-azure-cluster.md)